 How To Choose The Right A/C For Your Home

 When it comes to choosing a home air conditioner, it's more about function than fashion.
 You want a system that will be efficient, cost-effective, and last many years.
-Making sure that you have the right size air conditioner for your home is extremely important.
-If the unit you purchase is too small, it will wind up working overtime and probably still won’t get your home to a comfortable temperature or remove humidity well.
-On the other hand, an air conditioner that’s too big for your home will be cycling on and off constantly and can result in higher energy bills. it might also not remove the humidity we experience here in Illinois much of the summer.
+Making sure that you have the right size air conditioner for the home is extremely important.
+If the purchased unit is too small, it will wind up working overtime and probably still won’t get your home to a comfortable temperature or remove humidity well.
+On the other hand, an air conditioner that’s too big will be cycling on and off constantly and can result in higher energy bills. it might also not remove the humidity we experience here much of the summer.

-By asking you a few questions regarding the size of your home and living habits, our comfort consultants will determine the right size unit for your home.
-If you need a new air conditioner installed, or would like to replace your existing A/C system, contact Hoveln Heating & Cooling, Inc. today.
+By asking a few questions regarding the size of your home and living habits, our comfort consultants will determine the right size unit.
+If you need a new air conditioner, or would like to replace the existing A/C system, contact Hoveln Heating & Cooling, Inc. today.

 Every home experiences heat gain which is the transfer of heat into a home through different sources.
 The heat-gain calculation lets us and you know the size of air conditioning unit capable of efficiently cooling the home.
 But, other factors affect unit sizing, such as: